TECH

 • 107 million Bluetooth asset tracking devices will ship in 2024.

-Indeed, BLE vs traditional Bluetooth has distinct characteristics that make them suitable for a range of use cases.
+Indeed, BLE vs. traditional Bluetooth has distinct characteristics that make them suitable for a range of use cases, from wearables to farming IoT devices.
 Let’s discover the most popular applications of each technology.

 Technology